 Our exposure to market risk for changes in interest rates relates primarily to our outstanding debt arrangements with variable rate interests.
-The aggregate debt balance of such instruments at June 26, 2020 was \$12.5 million, which are primarily financed by French government agencies.
+The aggregate debt balance of such instruments at September 25, 2020 was \$13.0 million, which are financed by French government agencies.
 These debt instruments have maturities ranging from one to three years, with expiries ranging from 2021 through 2023.
-A majority of the loans are tied to the 1-month EURIBOR rate plus spread.
+These loans are tied to the 1-month EURIBOR rate plus spread.
 See Note 11, "Convertible notes, Other Debts and Finance Leases" of the notes to our Condensed Consolidated Financial Statements for additional information.
-As of June 26, 2020, a hypothetical 1.0% increase in market interest rates on our debts subject to variable interest rate fluctuations would increase our interest expense by approximately \$0.2 million annually.
+As of September 25, 2020, a hypothetical 1.0% increase in market interest rates on our debts subject to variable interest rate fluctuations would increase our interest expense by approximately \$0.2 million annually.

-As of June 26, 2020, we had \$8.1 million aggregate principal amount of the 2020 Notes outstanding, which have a fixed 4.0% coupon rate, \$37.7 million aggregate principal amount of the 2022 Notes which have a fixed 4.375% coupon rate, and

-\$115.5 million aggregate principal amount of the 2024 Notes outstanding, which have a fixed 2.0% coupon rate.
-Additionally, during the three months ended June 26, 2020, we received \$5.6 million from Société Générale S.A. in France which bears an effective interest rate of 0.51% per annum, and \$0.5 million from UBS Switzerland AG in Switzerland which does not bear any interest, in connection with relief loan programs related to the COVID-19 pandemic.
+As of September 25, 2020, we had \$8.1 million aggregate principal amount of the 2020 Notes outstanding, which have a fixed 4.0% coupon rate, \$37.7 million aggregate principal amount of the 2022 Notes which have a fixed 4.375% coupon rate, and\$115.5 million aggregate principal amount of the 2024 Notes outstanding, which have a fixed 2.0% coupon rate.
+Additionally, in the second quarter of fiscal 2020, we received \$5.6 million from Société Générale S.A. in France which bears an effective interest rate of 0.51% per annum, and \$0.5 million from UBS Switzerland AG in Switzerland which does not bear any interest, in connection with relief loan programs related to the COVID-19 pandemic.